WHEN AND HOW DID PHOENIX RISING BEGIN?

 7. Who are the clients and what can students expect after graduation?

 Phoenix Rising offers a reliable, safe, body-oriented process for personal transformation to those wishing to live their lives more fully.
 Phoenix Rising Yoga Therapists enjoy a life of empowering others while continuing their own growth.
 Anyone can benefit from this work.
-Some clients have been in 12 Step Programs, or other programs and modalities that have opened them to growth.
+Our graduates work in many different settings.
+Some have their own private practice working in collaboration with other health care professionals from the medical and psychotherapy professions, and educational and social support organizations.
 Many graduates combine their Phoenix Rising practice with teaching yoga.
 Others create a full Phoenix Rising practice and make it their sole profession.
-One graduate, in his first year of practice reported earning $50,000 from Phoenix Rising Yoga Therapy sessions alone.

 8. Can I get college credit and/or CEU’s?